adrianstaniec/advent_of_code/15/README.md

 Three generations of solutions.

-Each next one is succesively faster.
+Each next one is successively faster.

 Only the last one can calculate Part 2 answer in reasonable time (18s).